-The lawsuit, filed in U.S. District Court for the Northern District of Georgia, alleges that Georgia's administration of its mental health and therapeutic educational services for students with behavior-related disabilities unnecessarily segregates students with disabilities in GNETS when they could appropriately be served with their peers in general education settings.
+The lawsuit, filed in U.S. District Court for the Northern District of Georgia, alleges that Georgia's administration of its mental health and therapeutic, educational services for students with behavior-related disabilities unnecessarily segregates students with disabilities in GNETS when they could appropriately be served with their peers in general education settings.
 The community integration mandate of the ADA and the Supreme Court's decision in Olmstead v.
 L.C. require states to make services available to people with disabilities - including children with behavioral disabilities - in the most integrated setting appropriate to their needs.
 The department's complaint seeks declaratory and injunctive relief.

 Approximately 4,600 students with disabilities are currently in GNETS.
-In July 2015, the department issued an extensive findings letter, notifying the state that it was violating the ADA by unnecessarily providing mental health and therapeutic educational services to students with behavior-related disabilities in segregated settings, denying them opportunities for meaningful interaction with their peers without disabilities.
+In July 2015, the department issued an extensive findings letter, notifying the state that it was violating the ADA by unnecessarily providing mental health and therapeutic, educational services to students with behavior-related disabilities in segregated settings, denying them opportunities for meaningful interaction with their peers without disabilities.
 The department found that most students in GNETS spend their entire school day, including meals, exclusively with other students with disabilities.
-Specifically, more than two-thirds of GNETS students are assigned to attend school in regional GNETS centers that exclusively serve students with disabilities in buildings that are often located far from students' homes.
+Specifically, more than two-thirds of GNETS students are assigned to attend school in regional GNETS centers that exclusively serve students with disabilities in buildings often located far from students' homes.
 Other students are assigned to regional GNETS classrooms located within general school buildings, but often in separate wings or isolated sections of the buildings.

-"Georgia has relegated thousands of students with behavior-related disabilities to separate, segregated and unequal settings, and placed other students at serious risk of entering such settings, failing to comply with the Americans with Disabilities Act.
+"Georgia has relegated thousands of students with behavior-related disabilities to separate, segregated, and unequal settings, and placed other students at serious risk of entering such settings, failing to comply with the Americans with Disabilities Act.
 The Justice Department seeks to make the promise of community integration a reality for all of the state's students.
-Students with disabilities in Georgia are entitled to access the services and supports that they need in the most integrated setting appropriate, where they can interact with and learn alongside their non-disabled peers and access educational opportunities that are equal to those available to other students."
+Students with disabilities in Georgia are entitled to access the services and supports they need in the most integrated appropriate setting, where they can interact with and learn alongside their non-disabled peers and access educational opportunities that are equal to those available to other students."

-"This complaint alleges that many children in the GNETS Program are consigned to dilapidated buildings that were formerly used for black children during segregation, or to classrooms that are locked apart from mainstream classrooms, with substantially fewer opportunities of participating in extracurricular activities like music, art and sports," said U.S. Attorney John A. Horn of the Northern District of Georgia
+"This complaint alleges that many children in the GNETS Program are consigned to dilapidated buildings that were formerly used for black children during segregation, or to classrooms that are locked apart from mainstream classrooms, with substantially fewer opportunities of participating in extracurricular activities like music, art, and sports," said U.S. Attorney John A. Horn of the Northern District of Georgia